gacerioni/redis-oracle-rdi-demo/README.md

    4) "{\"ARTISTID\":52,\"NAME\":\"Kiss\",\"SONGS\":35}"
 ```
 ### Redis Search Option 2 - Redis Function
-In this option, I've written a Redis Function that performs the gathering of data.
+In this option, we use a Redis Function to perform the data gathering.
 The function is written in Javascript and executes in a V8 interpreter on Redis.

 ![function](images/SearchSQL_Function.jpg)